Access Translation Memories

-Find and Replace is a powerful feature allowing you to change large numbers of Translation Memory strings at once.
-This function applies to actives strings only, inactive strings will not be changed.
+Find and Replace allows you to change large numbers of Translation Memory entries at once.
+This function applies to active strings only, inactive strings will not be changed.

-When hovering over a TM string, you’ll see a link to “Edit Translation”.
-Clicking this link allows you to edit one string at at time.
+When hovering over a Translation Unit, you’ll see a link to “Edit Translation”.
+Clicking this link allows you to edit one string at a time.